Wallace honors Fall 2019 Nursing graduates at pinning ceremony

 Wallace continues to enroll large numbers of prospective allied health and nursing students each semester.
 More than 40% of the College’s total student enrollment is registered in health sciences or pre-health sciences courses.

-For more information about Associate Degree Nursing, contact Michelle Blackmon at mblackmon@wallace.edu, or call 334-556-2262.
-For information about Practical Nursing, contact Hannah Mixson at hmixson@wallace.edu, or call 334-556-2220.
-Application information for both programs and available at www.wallace.edu.
-Application information for fall 2020 will be available March 1 at www.wallace.edu/healthscience_applications.
+For additional information about Associate Degree Nursing (ADN) contact Michelle Blackmon at mblackmon@wallace.edu, or call 334-556-2262.
+For information about Practical Nursing (PN) contact Hannah Mixson at hmixson@wallace.edu, or call 334-556-2220.
+Application information for both programs and are available at www.wallace.edu.
+Application information for fall 2020 will be available on March 1 at www.wallace.edu/healthscience_applications.

 Graduates of the associate degree nursing program include: